okasen/nyanversationalist/README.md

 * I would like to find a way to check/filter what Nyan (the GPT-3 bot) says before the tweet is sent.
 I do not want to risk her generating hate speech

 # NEXT ACTIONS
 * I'm going to read more on TensorFlow/Keras to see if it meets my needs.
+The book Deep Learning with Python has been helpful so far!

 # HOW TO RUN THIS LOCALLY:
 * Right now, you can run sentiment_guessing.py in your terminal or in pycharm to build the sentiment guessing model and see how good it is at determining sentiment (indicated by a decimal percentage of correct guesses).
 There is a very makeshift way of determining if you want to retrain the model or not (setting variable training_new_set True to retrain), which will be improved by splitting the model training into its own module.